-For our performance engagements, resourcing and scheduling starts with annual planning.
+For our performance engagements, resourcing and scheduling starts in the initial stages of planning.
 Available tabling dates for our reports, which Parliament determines, is a key factor in how we schedule our engagements.
 Sector teams determine the scope, timelines, staffing requirements and hours for each planned engagement.
 This information informs our annual work plan for performance engagements.
 We reconcile this plan against our annual appropriation and available staff hours and adjust it as necessary.